Tag: loved

 Exodus 12:1-14; Psalm 116:12-19; John 13:1-20; Luke 22:7-20; John 13:21-35 (read online ⧉)

 Passover is a key, if not the key festival of Jewish .
 It is expected that all observant Jews participate.
 Jesus was no exception.
 Some scholars have concluded that as a Rabbi, it was expected that Jesus would host a Passover for his disciples.
-By no means should we that this was the only Passover they celebrated , but it certainly was the most important for us.
+By no means should we that this was the only Passover they celebrated together, but it certainly was the most important for us.

 Jesus humiliated himself (by the world’s standards) by washing his disciples’ feet.
 The sacrament of was established.
-The words Jesus used effectively wiping away the old covenant.
+The words Jesus used effectively wiping away the old .
 The last piece of journey to the cross is completed by Judas Iscariot.
 Lastly, a new commandment is given.

 “… one another.
 Just as I have you, you also should love one another.”